What Is Thai Chicken Satay?

 โ Step 4.
 Grill over medium-high heat, turning often and basting.
 This is What Makes the Difference.

 Step 5.
-Serve immediately with peanut sauce, cucumber relish, and sticky rice.
+Serve with peanut sauce, cucumber relish, and sticky rice.

-The skewers come off the grill directly to the plate.
-Peanut sauce in a small bowl alongside for dipping.
-Cucumber relish on the table.
-Sticky rice from the method at /sticky-rice-recipe/.
-Everything arrives at the same time and is eaten together.
+Arrange the grilled chicken satay on a platter and serve with the peanut sauce on the side.
+Garnish with fresh cilantro and lime wedges.
+Serve the cucumber relish alongside.
 The chicken pulled from the skewer, dipped in the peanut sauce, eaten with sticky rice and a bite of the cool cucumber relish.
 That is the whole experience.
-That is what the market vendors serve and that is what my mother made.
+That is what the market vendors serve and what my mother made.
 There is a reason it has not changed.

 Ingredients

-- 1 lb chicken breast sliced into thin strips
+- 1 lb chicken thighs sliced into thin strips

 - 2 tbsp curry powder